 A Walk in the Woods by Bill Bryson

-It’s difficult to pick just one book by the legendary travel writer, Bill Bryson, but this is one of his earlier works and is a much-loved classic.
+It’s difficult to pick just one book by the legendary travel writer, Bill Bryson, but this is one of his earlier works – full title: A Walk in the Woods, Rediscovering America on the Appalachian Trail – is a much-loved classic.
 Bill embarks on the epic Appalachian trail which spans the eastern coast of the USA with his friend Stephen at the age of forty-four.

 Best Travel Books: Coffee Table Books and Non-Fiction

-While we can only dream of these at present, the Lonely Planet’s Best in Travel 2020 showcases some of the most sought-after experiences and destinations of this year (and will probably stay mostly the same in 2021 seen as we can’t visit all these places right now!)
+While this book may be last year’s vintage, Lonely Planet’s Best in Travel 2022 still showcases some of the most sought-after experiences and destinations around the world.
 Covering some of the best value, most unforgettable and Instagramable countries, destinations and cities, this beautiful hardback is a great accompaniment for a sunny afternoon of wanderlust-worthy reading.

 Co-written by the famous hiking extraordinaire, Julia Bradbury, this book will quickly become the avid hiker’s bible.
 From the epic mountain hike of The Pitons in St Lucia to long-distance pilgrimages like The Camino de Santiago and UK coastal walks, the book is a compilation of stunning short walks, mountain hikes and long-distance adventures – the perfect book for walkers and hikers of all levels and those planning for their next big adventure – near or far.